What Documents Do I Need for Mortgage Approval?

 3. Asset Documentation

-Lenders must verify your down payment funds and closing costs.
+Lenders must verify your down payment funds and ability to cover closing costs.

-- Last 2 months of bank statements (all pages)
+- Last 2 months of bank statements (all pages, including blank pages)

 - Retirement account statements (401k, IRA)